 Restaurant Guide

 In 2015 UNESCO designated Tucson a “City of Gastronomy”.
 With its agricultural heritage, it’s no surprise that we were granted such an honored title!
 Sonoran-style Mexican food is a big draw for locals and visitors alike.
 Fare like Sonoran dogs, fry bread, carne seca, and reposados are favored.
-Beyond the traditional cuisine, Tucson boasts several Zagat and Michelin-star rated restaurants in the downtown and surrounding area.
+Beyond the traditional cuisine, Tucson boasts several Zagat and Michelin-star rated restaurants in the downtown and surrounding area as well as several James Beard award winners and finalists.
 From Italian to Ethiopian, anything your taste buds desire can be found here.
 We’ve rounded up some of the best restaurants in the area to inspire your palate.

 Agustin Kitchen